k0psutin/2D-Roguelike/README.md

 Press the item with your mousebutton to use it.

 So far there is no item drops yet.
 Player has health potions because i was working on inventory.

+Player interactions (combat, etc) is only printed in console atm.
+My to-do list quite long. ;)